Trainable Weight Averaging: Accelerating Training and Improving Generalization: Related Work

-A lot of efforts have been made to speed up DNNs' training \cite{shen2023efficient}.
-Apart from the well-known methods on adaptive learning rates, e.g., Adam \cite{kingma2014adam} or accelerated schemes, e.g., Nesterov momentum \cite{nesterov1983method}, \cite{zhang2019lookahead} proposed LookAhead optimizer which utilizes the search direction generated by another ``fast'' optimizer, achieving faster convergence and better learning stability. \cite{goyal2017accurate} adapted a large mini-batch to speed up the training and introduced a scaling rule for adjusting the learning rates. \cite{you2017large, You2020Large} proposed layer-wise adaptive learning rate to further scale the batch size and shorten the training time.
-In this paper, we improve the training efficiency by sufficiently utilizing the historical solutions of DNNs' training and conducting training in a subspace with substantially reduced dimensions.
-In this way, we significantly reduce the training epochs and meanwhile improve the model generalization.
+A lot of efforts have been made to speed up DNNs' training \citep{shen2023efficient}.
+Apart from the well-known optimization methods on adaptive learning rates, e.g., Adam \citep{kingma2014adam} or accelerated schemes, e.g., Nesterov momentum \citep{nesterov1983method}, \cite{zhang2019lookahead} proposed LookAhead optimizer that utilizes the search direction generated by another ``fast'' optimizer, achieving faster convergence and better learning stability. \cite{goyal2017accurate} adapted a large mini-batch to speed up the training and introduced a scaling rule for adjusting the learning rates. \cite{you2017large, You2020Large} proposed a layer-wise adaptive learning rate to further scale the batch size and shorten the training time. \cite{gupta2019stochastic} proposed to use large mini-batches to compute an approximate solution quickly and then refined it by averaging the weights of multiple models computed independently and in parallel to accelerate the training.
+In this paper, we improve the DNNs' training efficiency by sufficiently utilizing the historical solutions during the training and conducting training in a subspace with substantially reduced dimensions.
+In this way, we significantly reduce the required training epochs.